 What type do you see me as?

-How many other actors you have that is my type?
+How many other actors you have that are my type?

 Are you okay with me submitting to castings by myself?